nager/Nager.FirewallManagement/README.md

 # Nager.FirewallManagement

 With this small application you can manage your Windows Firewall via a WebApi, the WebApi is protected by an ApiKey (Header `X-Api-Key`).
 In the current implementation a remote desktop connection can be allowed for a specific Ip address.
-This project serves as a demo implementation and can be extended for any purpose.
+Currently we have the logic for RDP and MSSQL available.
+If you need more you can send a pull request.

 ## Configuration
-The ApiKey can set in the `appsettings.json`.
+The `ApiKey` can set in the `appsettings.json`,  the default `ApiKey` is `changeme`.

 ## Installation